Corporate Policies - Employee Code of Conduct

 The law prohibits conduct involving manipulation of the trading price of financial products on Australian financial markets.
 Employees must be aware of the Group’s guidelines and policies relating to market conduct.

 All trades by employees and their associates in financial products, listed and unlisted, managed by the Group must be pre approved in accordance with the Securities Trading Policy (including Inside Information).
-Trading can only occur within identified trading windows.
+Trading can only occur within identified trading windows and with the approval of the CEO and Head of Risk & Compliance.

 Employees should refer to the Conflicts of Interest Policies, the ASX Policy and Securities Trading Policy (including Inside Information) for further details.

-Employees should refer to the Conflicts of Interest Policies, Anti-bribery Policy and Lobbying Policy for further details.
+Employees should also refer to the Conflicts of Interest Policies and Anti-bribery Policy for further details.

 All employees are expected to: